dongido001/vscode-sync-env/README.md

 ## Configuring sync files

-The extension assumes that your config files are `.env`(source) and `.env.example`(destination) by dfault.
+The extension assumes that your config files are `.env`(source) and `.env.example`(destination) by default.
 Sure, this is not the case most of the time.
 You can specify which file is your source file and which is the destination file.

 To configure: